 Gloster Lane: Located in St. Munchins Parish

-Glover’s Lane: Located in the Glentworth Street area.
+Glover’s Lane: This was located in the old Carey’s Road area.

-Glue Yard Lane: named from its proximity to an old glue yard, which it is said, was located on or near the site of the Old Meat Market, in the St. Francis Abbey area.
+Glue Yard Lane: named from its proximity to an old glue yard, which was located on or near the site of the Old Meat Market, in the St. Francis Abbey area.

-Golf Links Road: named due to it’s proximity to the Golf Course in Catletroy.
+Golf Links Road: named due to its proximity to the Golf Course in Castletroy.

 Gorman’s Lane: In the Glentworth Street area.